mmisamore/fregetalk/fregetalk.md

 > - Bindings are required to interface with impure languages (e.g. Java)

-> - Non-strict evaluation strategies, if used, can result in undesirable space-leaks
+> - Non-strict evaluation strategies, if used, can sometimes result in undesirable space-leaks

 # What is Frege?

-> - A purely functional, strongly and statically typed, *lazily evaluated* programming language for the JVM.
-Modeled on Haskell, which doesn't currently run on the JVM.
+> - Haskell for the JVM.

+> - Haskell: General-purpose pure functional programming language with strong
+>   static typing and non-strict evaluation strategy.

 > - Lazy evaluation: a non-strict, *call-by-need* strategy for evaluating
 >   expressions.
-Implemented using *thunks*

-> - A *thunk* is just a placeholder for an unevaluated expression

 . . .
 ```haskell